greenhamsam/fresh-jekyll/_posts/2017-06-16-good-funds.md

 - Are with **reputable, legit companies** that won't vanish with my money.
 - Are friendly for people who like to **handle their investments themselves, online** because, come on, it's 2018.

 Of course, you need to choose the right type of fund, with the right asset allocation, for your time period, which will tell you what your risk appetite should be.
-The basic rule for this is that the sooner you want to spend that chunk money, the lower the risk rating you're looking for.
+The basic rule for this is that the sooner you want to spend that chunk of money, the lower the risk rating you're looking for.

 New funds come out all the time!
 And I'm also not a wizard, so I might have missed some really great options.
-If you've found a fund that you think is hella-mega-cool, let me know about it so that we can keep building this list.
+If you've found a fund that you think is hella-mega-cool, let me know about it so that we can keep building this list together.

 _Last updated: 30 January 2018_